massar/misc/README.md

 An example SabreDAV CalDAV server using nginx+php-fpm that works fine with iCal, iPhones etc.

-check_gtube
+check_mx
 -----------

+This script tests if:
+ - messages containing GTUBE message
+ - messages containing a .exe attachment
+ - messages containing a .exe inside a ZIP attachment
-This script tests if GTUBE messages are passed through sendmail + spamassassin/spamass-milter.
+ - messages containing a .scr inside a ZIP attachment are passed through sendmail + spamassassin/spamass-milter.
 If the message gets rejected it is considered fine, otherwise critical is raised.

 The result can be hooked into nagios so that one can test if the spam-checker still works.